 How to Grow Snap Peas

-Growing sugar snap peas is best when the temperature is 45 F. (7 C.) or higher, so wait until you’re sure chance of frost is past.
+Growing sugar snap peas is best when the temperature is 45 degrees F. (7 C.) or higher, so wait until you are sure chance of frost is past.
 The soil should also be dry enough to till without the dirt clumping up and sticking to your garden tools.
 After the early spring rains is definitely best.

 When growing sugar snap peas, mulch around the plants, which will prevent the soil from getting too hot in summer afternoon sun.
 It also prevents too much moisture from building up around the roots.
 Too much sunshine can burn the plants, and too much water can rot the roots.